Harper College

 Number Course Title Credits

 Description: Introduces students to advanced wiring topics as they relate to the commercial electrical service.
 A safety review followed by terminology, principles, and test and measurement equipment use associated with commercial alternating current (AC) power are examined.
-Emphasis is placed on the practical application, operation, installation and maintenance of low voltage control systems and single and three-phase AC power equipment and systems.
+Emphasis is placed on the practical application, operation, installation and maintenance of low voltage control systems and three-phase AC power equipment and systems.
 Select portions of the National Electric Code are studied.

-Class Schedule: Summer 2024 | Fall 2024
+Class Schedule: Spring 2025 | Summer 2025 | Fall 2025

-Class Schedule: Summer 2024 | Fall 2024
+Class Schedule: Spring 2025 | Summer 2025 | Fall 2025

 Description: Provides the student with an introduction to the manufacturing world and provides specific instruction to facilitate safe work practices in industrial environments.
 Introduces manufacturing specializations such as mechatronics, precision machining and welding.
 Covers fire safety, pressurized gases, electrical hazards, and safe machine usage.
 Students will also become acquainted with OSHA policy.
 Students will have the opportunity to earn the Safety Certification through Manufacturing Skill Standards Council (MSSC).

-Class Schedule: Summer 2024 | Fall 2024
+Class Schedule: Spring 2025 | Summer 2025 | Fall 2025

 Description: Covers fundamentals of machine shop theory and safe practices.
 Provides familiarization with tools, equipment, and practices of the precision metal working industry.
 Includes introduction to mills, drill press, and lathes.
 Students are provided classroom and laboratory learning experiences.
 Students may earn NIMS credentials.

-Class Schedule: Summer 2024 | Fall 2024
+Class Schedule: Spring 2025 | Summer 2025 | Fall 2025

 Description: Provides a basic understanding of tools and equipment used in manufacturing and knowledge of how to improve productivity through predictive and preventive maintenance.

-Class Schedule: Summer 2024 | Fall 2024
+Class Schedule: Spring 2025 | Summer 2025 | Fall 2025

 Description: Provides students in the machine trades the basic skills required for visualizing and interpreting industrial prints.
 Emphasizes orthographic projection techniques of top, front, side, and section views, tolerancing, geometric dimensioning and the impact of computer drafting as related to the machine trades.

-Class Schedule: Summer 2024 | Fall 2024
+Class Schedule: Spring 2025 | Summer 2025 | Fall 2025

 Description: Covers maintaining plumbing systems in a factory, plant or other industrial or commercial site.
 Describes the structure and function of on-site plumbing systems (water supply, sanitary waste, and storm water) and explains how the major fixtures in these systems work.
 Covers troubleshooting of common plumbing problems.

-Class Schedule: Summer 2024 | Fall 2024
+Class Schedule: Spring 2025 | Summer 2025 | Fall 2025

 Description: Trains students in small engine and equipment repair.
-Students will demonstrate the ability to repair small engines such as those found in lawn, garden, and construction equipment.
-Emphasis is placed on overhaul, repair, adjustment, and troubleshooting.
+Students will demonstrate the ability to repair small engines such as those found in lawn, garden and construction equipment.
+Emphasis is placed on overhaul, repair, adjustment and troubleshooting.

-Class Schedule: Summer 2024 | Fall 2024
+Class Schedule: Spring 2025 | Summer 2025 | Fall 2025

 Description: Covers methods of system analysis using schematics, circuit diagrams and installation drawings.
 Develops troubleshooting diagnostics for control, electrical and mechanical systems based on problem reduction through fault tree analysis.

-Class Schedule: Summer 2024 | Fall 2024
+Class Schedule: Spring 2025 | Summer 2025 | Fall 2025

 Description: Covers a practical knowledge of machine elements and power transmission with emphasis on belts, bearings and mechanical drive systems.
 Provides knowledge in system maintenance, lubrication and power efficiencies.

-Class Schedule: Summer 2024 | Fall 2024
+Class Schedule: Spring 2025 | Summer 2025 | Fall 2025

-Class Schedule: Summer 2024 | Fall 2024
+Class Schedule: Spring 2025 | Summer 2025 | Fall 2025

-Description: Covers fundamentals of oxyacetylene welding theory and practices and beginning electric welding.
+Description: Covers fundamentals of oxyacetylene welding theory and practices, and beginning electric welding.
 Includes arc welding and gas welding, brazing and cutting in the horizontal position.

-Class Schedule: Summer 2024 | Fall 2024
+Class Schedule: Spring 2025 | Summer 2025 | Fall 2025

-1 - Students may take MTH 097, MTH 101, MTH 103, or higher.
+Students may take MTH 100, MTH 101, MTH 103 or higher.

 Related programs